Buddhism in Cambodia

 Buddhism in Cambodia or Khmer Buddhism (ព្រះពុទ្ធសាសនានៅកម្ពុជា, UNGEGN: Preăh Pŭtthôsasânéa noŭ Kâmpŭchéa) has existed since at least the 5th century.
 In its earliest form it was a type of Mahāyāna Buddhism.
 Today, the predominant form of Buddhism in Cambodia is Theravada Buddhism.
 It is enshrined in the Cambodian constitution as the official religion of the country.
-Theravada Buddhism has been the Cambodian state religion since the 13th century (except during the Khmer Rouge period). it was estimated that 97.9 percent of the population are Buddhists.
+Theravada Buddhism has been the Cambodian state religion since the 13th century (except during the Khmer Rouge period).
+As of 2019 it was estimated that 97.1 percent of the population are Buddhists.

 The history of Buddhism in Cambodia spans a number of successive kingdoms and empires.
 Buddhism entered Cambodia via two different streams.
 The earliest forms of Buddhism, along with Hindu influences, entered the Kingdom of Funan with Hindu merchants.
 In later history, a second stream of Buddhism entered Khmer culture during the Angkor empire when Cambodia absorbed the various Buddhist traditions of the Mon kingdoms of Dvaravati and Haripunchai.

 For the first thousand years of Khmer history, Cambodia was ruled by a series of Hindu kings with an occasional Buddhist king, such as Jayavarman I of Funan, Jayavarman VII, who became a mahayanist, and Suryavarman I. A variety of Buddhist traditions co-existed peacefully throughout Cambodian lands, under the tolerant auspices of Hindu kings and the neighboring Mon-Theravada kingdoms.

 History

 Possible early missions

-Unconfirmed Sinhalese sources assert that missionaries of King Ashoka, introduced Buddhism into Southeast Asia, approximately in the 3rd century BC.
+Unconfirmed Singhalese sources state that Buddhism was introduced to Suvannaphum, or the 'Golden Peninsula', as mainland Southeast Asia was once referred to, in the 3rd century B.C. under the reign of King Ashoka, the great Buddhist ruler.
+According to these sources, two monks, Sona and Uttara, were sent to propagate the doctrine of the Master in this region following the great council of 274 B.C. held in Asoka's capital Pataliputta, India.
 Various Buddhist sects competed with Brahmanism and indigenous animistic religions over approximately the next millennium; during this period, Indian culture was highly influential.